RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Compute Captain /Challenge 5 : Contoso Virtual Machine Encryption.md

 ## Challenge 5 : Contoso Virtual Machine Encryption

 ### **Lab Environment:**
-An Azure subscription with pre-provisioned Windows Server 2019 virtual machine.
+1. An Azure subscription with pre-provisioned Windows Server 2019 virtual machine.

+2. You need to use the **Challenge5-<inject key="DeploymentID" enableCopy="false"/>** resource group through out the challenge.

+3. To access the Azure portal, open a new browser tab, go to **[Azure Portal](https://portal.azure.com)**, and log in with the Azure credentials provided on the **Environment details** page.

 ### **Level:** Advanced

 ### **Challenge Objective:**

 Contoso has decided that it needs to encrypt the data on its virtual machines to comply with regulatory requirements.
-Your team's challenge is to encrypt a virtual machine named “VM-01” in Azure by using Azure Disk Encryption.
+Your team's challenge is to encrypt a virtual machine named **labvm-<inject key="DeploymentID" enableCopy="false"/>** in Azure by using Azure Disk Encryption.

 #### The virtual machine has the following specifications :